 OK!
 I’ve run the report and I know the averages for churches like ours.
 Now what should we do?
 Should we adjust our pastor’s pay to match the averages?

 How each church uses this information is up to each local church.
 This survey data is made available with complete respect for the autonomy of each church.
 The information can be a useful tool to help a church be more objective in its consideration of staff compensation.
 Many churches have viewed the information and intentionally made sure their minister’s compensation is higher than average because they recognize they have an above average minister serving their church.

-NOTE: Over the past 22 years, this study has been conducted every two years.
-The current data is based on 2018 compensation and benefits.
+NOTE: Over the past 26 years, this study has been conducted every two years (except 2020).
+The current data is based on 2022 compensation and benefits.
 If you use this data in subsequent years, be sure to increase the amounts to allow for reasonable inflation.
 It should also be noted that over the years this study has been compiled, compensation for ministers and church has increased at a rate higher than the rate of inflation.